Oil regeneration: Oil aging

-Aging is a result of physical and chemical processes that change oil during storage and use in machines and mechanisms.
+Aging is a result of physical and chemical processes that change oil while it is being stored or used in machines and mechanisms.
 The main cause of aging is exposure to high temperatures and contact with air that leads to oxidation, decomposition, polymerization, and condensation of hydrocarbons.
-Another cause of aging is contamination with metal particles, water and dust.
-Their accumulation leads to a buildup of slurries, resinous and asphaltic compounds, coke, soot, and various salts and acids in the oils.
+Another cause of aging is contamination with metal particles, water, and dust.
+This accumulation leads to a buildup of slurries, resinous and asphaltic compounds, coke, soot, and various salts and acids in the oils.
 The oil in which aging process occurs cannot fully perform its functions, and must be either replaced with new oil or regenerated.